icholy/openapi-ts/README.md

 # openapi-ts (WIP)

 > Generate TypeScript interfaces from OpenAPI v2 definitions.
-> This specialized to work around the idiosyncrasies of the CDL swagger defs.
+> Specialized to work around the idiosyncrasies of the CDL swagger defs.

 ## Usage: